 Privacy is a priority in connecting with the world.
-Yet, in this challenging time when contract tracing is a necessity, can you still keep your privacy?
-Despite the surging paranoia and fears of many people about contact tracing, yes, you can still maintain your privacy.
+Yet, in this challenging time when contract tracing is necessary, can you still keep your privacy?
+Despite many people’s surging paranoia and fears about contact tracing, you can still maintain your privacy.
 Diveplane helps control the continuous spread of COVID-19 while keeping your privacy safe.

 Diveplane is a startup based in Raleigh.
-It addresses the issues that people usually have regarding COVID-19 and privacy tracing using their innovative program, Aware.
+It addresses people’s issues regarding COVID-19 and privacy tracing using its innovative program, Aware.
 With their AI program, Diveplane believes that privacy protection and contact tracing can improve.
 The company finds the development of Geminai crucial to them.
-Diveplane says that Geminai creates an artificial twin dataset that contains similar statistical properties to the original data.
+Diveplane says that Geminai creates an artificial twin dataset with similar statistical properties to the original data.
 Yet, it doesn’t include real-world personal or confidential data.

-Venture capital backs Diveplane, but the company’s most notable achievement is that it won first place for its Geminai program at the USB 2019 Future of Financial Challenge.
+Venture capital backs Diveplane, but the company’s most notable achievement is winning first place for its Geminai program at the USB 2019 Future of Financial Challenge.

 Diveplane says that secure contract tracing is a basic need in reducing the spread of COVID-19.
-Tracing people’s exposure to various diseases is a founded and practiced concept since the beginning of the 1900s.
-Tracking people who have been exposed to the coronavirus and informing them that they are infected is important to control the disease.
+Tracing people’s exposure to various diseases has been a founded and practiced concept since the beginning of the 1900s.
+Tracking people exposed to the coronavirus and informing them that they are infected is essential to control the disease.

 The issue lies in numerous applications and software components that compromise smartphone security and methodology.

 Last April, the AP revealed that the concerned individuals have been planning a tradeoff between invading privacy and controlling disease outbreaks using apps.
 Tech watchdogs and civil liberty groups have advised about these contact tracing apps.
 They say that companies and governments should not access personal information.